Pop Culture Madness!

 1990 Pop Culture History

-In Home Alone (1990) when they counted the people for the trip they say there's 17 people in total.
+In Home Alone (1990), when they counted the people for the trip, they said there were 17 people.
 An odd number between two vans means they will be split 8/9.
-Since Kevin was missing both vans had 8 people instead, making each group assume they were on the 8-people van...
+Since Kevin was missing, both vans had eight people instead, making each group assume they were on the 8-people van…

 The first documented crash between two cars fitted with Airbags, two 1989 Chrysler LeBaron, occurred; both drivers walked away with minor Injuries from a crash they would not have survived without airbags.